guenterfischer/docker-images/README.md

 #### nvim

-This directory contains the configuration for neovim.

-One of the used plugins is [lualine](https://github.com/nvim-lualine/lualine.nvim). \
+[AstroNvim](https://github.com/AstroNvim/AstroNvim) is used for the configuration. \
 In order to use all symbols, the appropriate [nerd font](https://www.nerdfonts.com/) has to be installed.

 This can be done as follows: